Introduction

 Self-Care for Caregivers

 Prioritize your physical and emotional well-being: Caring for someone with LBD can affect your health and happiness.
 You can protect your well-being by eating well, sleeping enough, exercising regularly, and seeing your doctor when needed.
-You can also manage your stress using relaxation techniques like breathing, meditation, or yoga.
+You can also manage stress using relaxation techniques like breathing, meditation, or yoga.
 You can also express your feelings by talking to someone you trust, such as a friend, a counselor, or a support group.
 You can also seek professional help if you feel overwhelmed, depressed, or anxious.

 Signs and Symptoms that Indicate Hospice Care May Be Appropriate for Someone with Lewy Body Dementia